RAJVEERSINGH58/Git-tutorial/README.md

 7. Commit → Commit is a particular version of the project.
 It captures a snapshot of the project's staged changes and creates a version out of it.
  `
-8. `git commit → register staging changes to a commit
+8. `git commit → register staging changes to a commit.

 9. `git log` -> list down all the commits of the repository.